friendlyantz/open-telemetry-sandbox/README.md

-# Prerequisites

-- Docker (or [Colima](https://github.com/abiosoft/colima) as a free alternative to run docker command)
-- Docker Hub account

 # Steps

-## Add OpenTelemetry instrumentation to the app (RackUp)
+## Add OpenTelemetry instrumentation to the app (Rack+RackUp as an example here) - will output OT to the console

 ```ruby
 require 'opentelemetry/sdk'